After mob attacks venue that hosted Kunal Kamra, social media pokes fun at thin-skinned politicians

 The mob was attempting to target Kamra for a 45-minute video titled Naya Bharat that he released on YouTube on Sunday.
 It contains a satirical song about Shinde’s political flip-flops and has since garnered over four million views.

-A police case have been registered against the comedian as well as the Shiv Sainiks.
+Police cases have been registered against the comedian as well as the Shiv Sainiks.

 Some of Kamra’s fellow comedians and social media content creators expressed their solidarity with him by responding to the situation with wisecracks of their own.